GeorgiSGeorgiev/TronLightcycles/TUTORIAL.md

 ## Endgame

-After the last enemy has been defeated or you have been derezzed then there appear final words.
-You will have to press **Enter** and then you are returned to the main menu.
+After the last enemy has been defeated or you have been derezzed then you will see some final words.
+You will have to press **Enter** after that and then you are returned to the main menu.
 From there you can start again.
 The Grid will be cleared and the action can begin again.